-The seminar focuses on Digital Twins and data-driven modeling, with an additional goal of improving scientific research and presentation skills for Master students.
-The seminar targets different topics around the structure and function of Digital Twins as well as their use cases in areas like manufacturing, energy systems, healthcare and others.
-Additional aspects that we consider in this seminar are cognitive Digital Twins, as well as how data and human expertise can be combined in Digital Twins.
+The seminar focuses on applications of Digital Twins and data-driven modeling, with an additional goal of improving scientific research and presentation skills for Master students.
+The seminar covers the diverse applications and use cases of Digital Twins in different domains such as manufacturing, energy systems, healthcare and many more, offering students an in-depth understanding of the role of Digital Twins in transforming the industries.

-The seminar is structured as a literature review seminar so that each student can select a topic out of a predefined set.
-The student then writes a paper, as well as delivers a presentation on that topic, based on the provided starting literature and additional research.
+The seminar is structured as a literature review seminar.
+Each student can select a topic out of a predefined set, conduct further research and then write a comprehensive research paper.
+Students will also deliver presentations, synthesizing insights from both the provided starting reference literature and their own additional research.